 Inspection and identification

 A professional pest control expert will conduct a thorough inspection to identify the extent of the infestation and locate nesting sites both inside and outside your home.
+This is also how you confirm whether you’re seeing flying ant species (often from a dozen species that can show up around homes) versus termite swarmers.

 Targeted treatments